-The BRN's Diversion Program is an alternative to the discipline process for nurses whose practice may be impaired due to chemical dependency or mental illness.
+The BRN's Intervention Program is an alternative to the discipline process for nurses whose practice may be impaired due to chemical dependency or mental illness.
 This confidential Program protects the public while enabling the nurse to be rehabilitated.

 The BRN's online license verification system allows the consumer to validate the status of a nurse's license.
 Access the license verification system to learn if: